guangchen811/tadv/README.md

 2. change working directory in kaggle docker image to the notebook directory.
 3. select 30 scripts from the competition dataset.
 4. try samp if I have to.
+5. make some slides to explain the results.
+6. split a small validation dataset from the main dataset.

 # Other Thoughts